 - 18.1 If an Athlete or SA/RO becomes ill during a match (it must be a serious situation) any Athlete may ask for a medical time out if necessary.
 A match may be interrupted for a medical time out for ten (10) minutes during which the Referee must stop the timing of the match.
-In BC3 division, during the ten minute medical time out, Ramp Operators may not look into the playing area. - 18.2 An Athlete or SA/RO may only receive one (1) medical time out per match. - 18.3 Any Athlete or SA/RO who receives a medical time out must be seen on court as soon as possible by the medical personnel assigned to the venue.
-The medical personnel may be assisted with communication from the Athlete or SA/RO, if necessary. - 18.4 In any Division, if an Athlete is unable to continue, all remaining balls become dead balls. - 18.5 When the medical time out is called for a Sport Assistant/Ramp Operator, and the SA/RO is unable to continue after the time out, if the Athlete has any balls remaining, but cannot play them unassisted, they will become dead ball(s). - 18.6 If an Athlete continues to ask for medical time outs in subsequent matches, the TD in consultation with medical personnel and a representative of that Athlete's country will determine if that Athlete should be removed from the remainder of the competition.
+In BC3 division, during the ten-minute medical time out, Ramp Operators may not look into the playing area. - 18.2 An Athlete or SA or RO may only receive one (1) medical time out per match. - 18.3 Any Athlete or SA or RO who receives a medical time out must be seen on court as soon as possible by the medical personnel assigned to the venue.
+The medical personnel may be assisted with communication from the Athlete or SA/RO, if necessary.
+The medical timeout begins immediately when signalled, but the time will not start to count down until the medic arrives at the court. - 18.4 In any Division, if an Athlete is unable to continue, all remaining balls become dead balls. - 18.5 When the medical time out is called for a Sport Assistant/Ramp Operator, and the SA/RO is unable to continue after the time out, if the Athlete has any balls remaining, but cannot play them unassisted, they will become dead ball(s). - 18.6 If an Athlete continues to ask for medical time outs in subsequent matches, the TD in consultation with medical personnel and a representative of that Athlete's country will determine if that Athlete should be removed from the remainder of the competition.